jtownson/swakka/readme.md

     import shapeless.syntax.singleton._
     import shapeless.{::, HNil}

-    // If you wish, you can make the SecurityDefinitions type explicit using this somewhat curious construct.
+    // If you wish, you can make the SecurityDefinitions type explicit using this somewhat curious construct,
-    // Usually, the Scala compiler can infer it for you but making it explicit gives really good readability. type SecurityDefinitions = Record.`'petstore_auth -> Oauth2ImplicitSecurity, 'api_key -> ApiKeyInHeaderSecurity`.T
+    // though the compiler can infer it for you. type SecurityDefinitions = Record.`'petstore_auth -> Oauth2ImplicitSecurity, 'api_key -> ApiKeyInHeaderSecurity`.T

     // Create a shapeless record for the security schemes